Damon–Kimmel feud: Timeline

 During a 2017 interview with Good Morning America, Kimmel, who was set to host that year's Academy Awards, stated that he hoped Damon would not receive the award for Best Picture, for which the film Manchester By The Sea, produced by Damon, had been nominated.
 At the ceremony, Affleck and Damon presented the award for Best Original Screenplay, though Kimmel introduced Damon as Affleck's guest and attempted to play the presenters off stage by conducting the orchestra.

-Later that year, Damon made an unscheduled appearance on Kimmel once again by "hacking" Kimmel's display and interrupting an interview with Chris Hemsworth.
+Later that year, Damon made an unscheduled appearance on Kimmel while Kimmel was interviewing Chris Hemsworth, Mark Ruffalo, and Taika Waititi, who were promoting Thor: Ragnarok (2017), which Damon had a cameo appearance in.
+Kimmel tried to interview Ruffalo and Waititi backstage, but Damon attempted to nudge his way on camera much to the annoyance of Kimmel.
+Later, while interviewing Hemsworth, Damon "hacked" Kimmel's display and interrupted the interview, claiming that he had finally made it on the show.
 After a circulation of memes implying that Damon was "replacing" Affleck with Hemsworth, Affleck called onto the long-running feud by tweeting: "Hey [Hemsworth], you can have [Damon]!
 I'm team [Kimmel] anyways."

-In a 2019 episode of Kimmel, Kimmel enlisted the help of the real Brady to throw a football through a window of Damon's home.
+In a 2019 episode of Kimmel, Kimmel enlisted the help of the real Tom Brady to throw a football through a window of Damon's home.
 Damon stormed out and questioned Kimmel, who feigned ignorance to the fact that the home belonged to Damon.
 The same year, after Kimmel's comedy club opened in Las Vegas, the host made reference to the long-running feud in an interview, saying "I'd love to see [Damon] do standup.
 I think it would be a nightmare for him and everyone involved, but he's not going to be doing it at my club because we have a restraining order against him.
 Las Vegas Metro Police are on alert to make sure he never gets in here."

+In June 2020, during the COVID-19 pandemic, Kimmel announced from his home his intention to take the summer off to spend time with his family and assign guest hosts, however Damon appeared behind him only wearing a bathrobe and a mask to express his surprise.
+Damon claimed he, unbeknownst to Kimmel, was holed up inside one of Kimmel's bedrooms instead of the studio's holding room for months due to the pandemic while waiting to finally appear on the show.
+Kimmel's wife and head writer Molly McNearney could then be seen trying to sneak out of Damon's bedroom, with Damon sharing that he has been sleeping with McNearney to Kimmel's anger.

-When Kimmel and Jimmy Fallon switched their respective shows (Jimmy Kimmel Live and The Tonight Show Starring Jimmy Fallon), for April Fools’ Day 2022, Justin Timberlake (a regular guest on the latter), portrayed Damon.
+When Kimmel and Jimmy Fallon switched their respective shows (Jimmy Kimmel Live! and The Tonight Show Starring Jimmy Fallon), for April Fools’ Day 2022, Justin Timberlake (a regular guest on the latter), portrayed Damon.